mezotv/Discord-Bot-Template/README.md

 ## Features

 - Works with discord.js v14
-- Template commands
+- Example Commands & Buttons
 - Slash command ready
 - Clean file structure
 - Fast and secure

 ## Message from the creator
-If you use this template in your bot make sure to add me on Discord [Mezo#0001](https://discord.com/users/347077478726238228) I would love to check them out!
+If you use this template in your bot make sure to add me on Discord [Dominik#5555](https://discord.com/users/347077478726238228)
+I would love to check them out!